nachomonkey/NachoMines/README.md

 ### Game
 Hover over the blocks using the cursor.
 Right-click to flag a block.
 Left-click to show an empty square and the empty squares near it.

+# License
+Uses the MIT License.
+See the LICENSE file for further detail.